Herero uprising: German reaction

+Troops were sent from Germany to re-establish order but only dispersed the rebels, led by Chief Maharero.
 The Herero led a guerrilla campaign, conducting fast hit-and-run operations then melting back into the terrain they knew well, preventing the Germans from gaining an advantage with their modern artillery and machineguns.
-The German governor Theodor Leutwein sent desperate messages to Maharero in hopes of negotiating an end to the war.
+Leutwein sent desperate messages to Maharero in hopes of negotiating an end to the war.
 The Hereros, however, were emboldened by their success and had come to believe that, "the Germans were too cowardly to fight in the open," and rejected Leutwein's offers of peace.
 One missionary wrote, "One hears nothing but (Herero) talk of 'cleaning up,' 'executing,' 'shooting down to the last man,' 'no pardon,' etc." Soon after the rebellion began, German Emperor Wilhelm II replaced Leutwein with the notorious General Lothar von Trotha.